Alan P. Boss

 Theoretical astrophysics; stellar and planetary system formation; extrasolar planets formation and detection

-Boss's theoretical research includes the formation of binary and multiple stars, triggered collapse of the presolar cloud, mixing and transport processes in protoplanetary disks, including thermal processing of particles during their journeys, and the formation of gas giant and ice giant protoplanets.
+Alan Boss' theoretical research includes the formation of binary and multiple stars, triggered collapse of the presolar cloud, mixing and transport processes in protoplanetary disks, including thermal processing of particles during their journeys, and the formation of gas giant and ice giant protoplanets.
 His observational works centers on the Carnegie Astrometric Planet Search project, which has been underway for the last decade at Carnegie's Las Campanas Observatory in Chile.

 While fragmentation is universally recognized as the dominant formation mechanism for binary and multiple stars, there are still major questions remaining to be answered.
 The most important of these is the role of magnetic fields.
 Along with Sandy Keiser, Boss has been studying the collapse of individual molecular cloud cores with a MHD code, Enzo, in order to constrain the chances for binary and multiple star system formation.
 Enzo is an adaptive mesh refinement (AMR) code, giving it the flexibility needed to follow binary fragments.
 These calculations will also help to define which cloud cores are likely to collapse to form single stars, such as our Sun.